 Fortunately, with digitally enabling service tools at our disposal these days, all nature of operational difficulties, shortcomings, constraints, and inefficiencies can be overcome.

-Nothing radical in that either, but focus tends to skip what I call “human workload management” (as compared to automated or self-service workload) when really it’s here that should command the greatest focus because it’ll have the biggest impact, for the many reasons I’ve set out.
+Nothing radical in that either, but the IT support focus tends to skip what I call “human workload management” (as compared to automated or self-service workload) when really it’s here that should command the greatest focus because it’ll have the biggest impact, for the many reasons I’ve set out.